 Due to the short duration of construction activities and the relatively small number of vehicles involved, Project-related greenhouse gas emissions are anticipated to be low.
-This minimal contribution to climate change would largely result from motorized equipment operation during implementation of the restoration actions and would be offset to some degree by the ameliorating effects of restored floodplain function such as increased water table inputs, increased carbon sequestration in expanded and improved wetland habitats, and decreased water temperatures from improved instream and riparian habitat conditions.
-The overall effects on climate change would be low.
+This minimal contribution to climate change would largely result from motorized equipment operation during implementation of the restoration actions, but these would be offset to some degree by the ameliorating effects of restored floodplain function such as increased water table inputs, increased carbon sequestration in expanded and improved riparian habitats, and decreased water temperatures from improved instream and riparian habitat conditions.

-Impacts to climate change are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.14 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Effect of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Climate Change"), which found that the Project's overall effects on climate change would be low.
+Impacts to climate change are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.14 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Climate Change"), which found that the Project's overall effects on climate change would be low.